LukaszKozdra/ShoppingList/README.md

 # ShoppingList
-This is simple terminal Linux Terminal application of shopping list.
+This is my simple project of terminal shopping list application for Objected Programming 2.